 Nielsen measures audio campaign performance to evaluate the impact on business outcomes.
 From retail to recreation, custom proprietary studies designed to measure your key performance indicators illustrate how each radio campaign changes opinions and influences the actual behavior of people who heard the campaign.
 Combined with our television and digital measurement capabilities, Nielsen will show you how audio specifically—and uniquely—affects your overall campaigns.

 Nielsen measures 80% of all U.S. credit card purchases.
 By combining this data with audio listener data, we can determine each campaign’s specific return on radio ad spend.

-Nielsen’s audio measurement capabilities can also shed light on other media consumption.
-For example, by combining television and audio currency, we can determine how radio ads drive television tune-in.
+Nielsen’s audio measurement capabilities also shed light on radio’s ability to drive consumption of other media.
+For example, we can determine how radio ads drive television tune-in behavior.

 With expansive proprietary panels, we measure how radio reinforces the entire advertising campaign.